Mercedes-Benz E-Class (W212): E-Guard

 The E-Guard armoured version, which features VR4 (formerly B4) level protection, went on sale in April 2009.
-The vehicles are equipped with steel and aramid fiber (Kevlar) armour and bullet-resistant windows, as well as run-flat tyres rated for a top speed of 240 km/h (50 km at 80 km/h when deflated), a special Level II version of the Airmatic air suspension system, emergency alarm system, intercom system, and underbody armour.
+The vehicles are equipped with steel and aramid fibre (Kevlar) armour and bullet-resistant windows, as well as run-flat tyres rated for a top speed of 240 km/h (50 km at 80 km/h when deflated), a special Level II version of the Airmatic air suspension system, emergency alarm system, intercom system, and underbody armour.
 As of 2011 it has an MSRP (in the Mexican market) of $1,954,900MXN Mexican Pesos, or approximately US$143,000 US Dollars.

 E 250 BlueTEC concept (2009)

 The E 250 BlueTEC is a concept vehicle based on the E 250 CDI BlueEFFICIENCY saloon, but with BlueTEC selective catalytic reduction and the 7G-Tronic Plus transmission.
 The vehicle was unveiled at the 2009 New York Auto Show.
 The E 250 BlueTEC is capable of 28 MPG city/39 MPG highway.